Despite the benefits of being a travel writer, it’s still expensive to travel as much as I want.

 Big cities and small towns, wine tours close to home and hiking trails far away… it can all be great.
 In my mind, travel is not so much about where you go but how you go.
 That’s why we can still enjoy fantastic travel even if the budget is tight.

-Thanks to our readers, we currently have information on exactly 101 countries in our Destinations section and we have information on where to stay in those countries in our Accommodation Guide.
-The recommendations in these sections are all solo-traveler-tested.
+Thanks to our readers, we currently have information on exactly 101 countries in our Destinations section.

 Three Steps for Solo Travel on a Tight Budget